-HON 101, 102, 103 The Global City (5, 5, 5 credits).
+• HON 101, 102, 103 The Global City (5, 5, 5 credits).
 This year-long (three terms) sequence introduces ways to think critically about the urban environment and the interdependence between the city and the global world.
 It begins the study of representations and perceptions of the city, the city in historical context, and the processes that shape the city's geopolitical manifestations.
-Prerequisite: Restricted to Seniors who have a recommendation from the instructor.
+Courses in this series must be taken in order.
+Prerequisite for HON 102 is HON 101.
+Prerequisite for HON 103 is HON 102.
+Restricted to Seniors who have a recommendation from the instructor.